A note on no-hair properties of static black holes in four and higher dimensional spacetimes with cosmological constant: No-hair properties with or without cosmological constant in -dimensions

 {\it Remarks.} \begin{itemize} \item The last part of the statement that the DOC with vanishing $T^\mu_\nu$ must corresponds to the generalized Schwarzschild spacetime in $(2+n)$-dimensions conforms to the uniqueness theorem shown in~\cite{Gibbons:2002av}.

 \item The above condition~\eqref{excon_n} has been employed in \cite{Pena:1997cy}.
 This is, for example, the case of a static configuration of minimally coupled real scalar field (see also below for time-dependent complex scalar case).
-Note also that this is not the case for Maxwell fields, in accord with the Reissner-Nordstrom black hole, which is not viewed as a hairy black hole as it has the conserved charge defined at infinity.
+Combining~\eqref{excon_n} with the regularity condition~\eqref{rho_h_n} at the horizon, we have, on the horizon, $\rho(r_H)+ P(r_H) \leq 0$.
+Then, it follows from the WEC that $\rho(r_H)=-P_r(r_H)=-P(r_H)$ and hence $T^\mu_\nu = - \rho(r_H) \delta^\mu_\nu$ on the horizon.
+Note that this is not the case for Maxwell fields, in accord with the Reissner-Nordstrom black hole, which is not viewed as a hairy black hole as it has the conserved charge defined at infinity.

 \item As in~\cite{Pena:1997cy}, Theorem~1 can also apply to harmonically time-dependent complex scalar fields~\cite{Lin:2020asf,Matsumoto:2022zvj}, which can be expressed as

 where $\Phi(r)$ is a real function and $\mathbb{S}(z)$ denotes the scalar harmonics on ${\cal K}_n$.
 The EMT for such a complex scalar field is given by